ivanpilot/travelx/spec.md

 [X] add a button to switch from standard user to an admin user (development phase of the website) [ ] Fix the creation of a activity with appropriate actions depending if user or admin [ ] Modify create action and helper method so factor in case where admin is creating an activity on behalf of a user

+BoardActivity
+[ ] Create authorisation for destroy action within BoardActivity controller [ ] Create the appropriate route
+  [ ] Choose if should be only 1 or 2 routes including a nested one [ ] Implement helper for deleting a BoardActivity relationship within the show view of a board

 Friend
 [X] Create the user / friends model and relationships